 A little-known perk about visiting Sakura Japanese Steakhouse is that you can park your car in the underground garage, meaning it will stay nice and cool during those brutally hot southern Utah days here in St. George.

-See Related: Fun & Best Things to Do in Hurricane, Utah
+See Related: Things to Do in Hurricane, Utah

 9. Aragosta Restaurant

 Address: 1386 E 100 S, St. George, UT 84790

 Aragosta is an upscale, refined Euro-American restaurant that is a class act and a fantastic place for avant-garde seafood, pasta, and more.
 When you first walk into Aragosta, you’ll immediately see a grand balcony, a massive, elegant chandelier, white tablecloth seating, sophisticated glassware, and Mediterranean/European accents throughout.
 It feels a bit like a nod to a summery tropical European evening.